hemeac/kiwiTechTree/README.md

 * Jet Engines have received a B9PS upgrade two tiers later which adds about 20% thrust.
 The R.A.P.I.E.R. gets moved into the "unique" propulsion branch rather than part of the jet engines.
 * Command Pods, Fuel Tanks and the Mk1-3 Spaceplane Systems, and other structural parts have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.
 * Revamped Science points; Set the scienceCap to the same level as the base level eliminating need to repeat experiments.
 Reduced the level of transmit science of Mystery Goo, Material Lab to 14% of cap.
 Increased the transmission to 100% for all other stock science experiments.
+* Added around 72 new tech nodes.
+This increases the cost to unlock early tech tiers substantially, but have lowered cost of tiers in most cases so it balances to a 40% premium in required science over the long-run.

 ## Current Supported Mods (see details below for general changes):
 * Airplane Plus 26.5